Skip to main content

 May 21, 2025

-A study led by the groups of JQI Fellow Kartik Srinivasan and Luca Sapienza, a university associate professor at the University of Cambridge, has introduced an innovative method for improving single-photon collection—an essential step in advancing secure communications, high-precision imaging and quantum computing.
+JQI Fellow Kartik Srinivasan and his colleagues have introduced an innovative method for improving single-photon collection—an essential step in advancing secure communications, high-precision imaging and quantum computing.
 By integrating new fabrication techniques, the research teams demonstrated a scalable and highly adaptable approach to guiding single photons efficiently into optical fibers.

 • Five glowing rings with flame like filaments in a row against a black background.
 From left to right they are reddish-orange, orange, yellow, green and a greenish-blue.